BastionDevs/unPlugged/solutions.md

 ## 🪟 Windows Services

-- **❌ BlocksiByp:** Gain access to filtered websites and web applications that blocked.
+- **BlocksiByp:** Gain access to filtered websites and web applications that blocked.

-- **📂 TeamsByp:** Overcome limitations imposed via Microsoft Teams, allowing for unrestricted communication and collaboration.
+- **TeamsByp:** Overcome limitations imposed via Microsoft Teams, allowing for unrestricted communication and collaboration.

-- **🔓 Enable Administrator Bypass:** Elevate your user privileges to gain administrative access, enabling the installation of software and modifications to system settings.
+- **Enable Administrator Bypass:** Elevate your user privileges to gain administrative access, enabling the installation of software and modifications to system settings.

-- **📦 Winget Bypass:** Install and manage applications using WinGet without encountering restrictions related to corporate policies or agreements.
+- **Winget Bypass:** Install and manage applications using WinGet without encountering restrictions related to corporate policies or agreements.

-- **💽 Boot from USB:** Utilize USB drives to boot your device, allowing for alternative operating systems or recovery environments.
+- **Boot from USB:** Utilize USB drives to boot your device, allowing for alternative operating systems or recovery environments.

 ## 💻 Chromebook Services